CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/04_broadcast_TF/04_create_robot_description_package.md

-# Write a Launch file to Start the Robot State Publisher with URDF (XML)
+# Writing a Launch File to Start the Robot State Publisher (XML)